Experience the power of transformation and the clarity of realization

 Program Structure

-The program is structured into two three-week modules, which both feature inner and outer arts and sciences
+The program is structured into two three-week modules, which both feature inner and outer arts and sciences.
+Classes are five days a week with optional weekend programming and activities.
+Customize your experience by choosing from the weekly offerings:

 Module 1